NachtRaveVL/BY8X01-16P-Arduino/README.md

 //#define BY8X0116P_ENABLE_DEBUG_OUTPUT       1
 ```

-## Hookup Instructions
+## Hookup Callouts

+### Serial UART

 Make sure to flip RX/TX lines when plugging into device from MCU.
 If running a 5v Arduino board, put a 1k Ohm resistor between the MCU's TX and device's RX pin (not required if on a 3.3v device).
 Also, remove A, B, and C resistors on device (factory default is a resistor on A and C, while B is left open), which puts the device into the recommended 1-1-1 mode used for MCU serial control.
-Busy pin returns a 2.8v signal when playback is active (just enough for 5v boards to register as logic level HIGH), and is optional for library usage.
+Busy pin is optional to utilize but returns a 2.8v signal when playback is active (just enough for 5v boards to register as logic level HIGH).

 ## Example Usage